What is a Sommelier?

 Certified.
 This is a 1-day examination that includes blind tastings, theory, and tests on wine services.

 Advanced.
-This is a 3-day course that includes blind tastings, theory, and tests on the wine service.
-However, to apply for this, five years of experience in the industry is necessary, and it is required to take an online test before completing this course.
+This three-day course includes blind tastings, theory, and tests on wine service.
+However, to apply, you must have five years of experience in the industry and take an online test before completing it.

 Master.
 This is a challenging certification to pass.
 It involves the same three examinations as the other courses, but obviously at a much higher level.
-The other two exams cannot be done if the theory examination is not given.
+The other two exams cannot be done without the theory examination.
 This diploma often takes up to 3 years to attain.

 What is the Wine and Spirits Education Trust (WSET)?

-WSET offers wine certification for the restaurant trade.
-Designed for students without a college education, WSET focuses on PowerPoint presentations and memorization.
+WSET offers wine certification for the restaurant trade via a franchise model.
+It focuses on PowerPoint presentations and memorization and is designed for students without a college education.
 The exams include a cross-section of wine history, theory, and practical wine service.

 What type of programs does the Wine and Spirits Education Trust offer?